 New York is probably the easiest city to visit in the US, as there are many options for getting into the city:

 The city is serviced by three major airports; John F. Kennedy International Airport (JFK), LaGuardia Airport, and Newark Liberty International Airport.
 The first two are both in Queens, NYC; and Newark airport is just across the bridge in New Jersey.
 Given the volume of flights into the city each day, it’s not terribly hard to find a good deal into the city.
 If you live outside the Mid-Atlantic region or outside of the US, this is the best option to get here.
 Once you fly in, here are some recommendations for getting back to Manhattan:

-New York is serviced by Pennsylvania (Penn) Station, which is the busiest station in the Western Hemisphere!
+New York is serviced by Penn Station, which is the busiest station in the Western Hemisphere!
 Amtrak trains run in and out of the station daily, and it is also connected to the subway system.
 If you live in the Mid-Atlantic region, this is the least hassle way to get into the city.
 The only thing to watch for is the Amtrak prices, which can be high if you don’t book a month out or more.

 This is another great option for those living in the Mid-Atlantic region, and the most cost-effective.
 If you live in the DC metro region, I recommend BestBus.
 They have great customer service and reliable arrival and departure times.
 I can’t speak for all bus companies in the region, as there are many, but I recommend you do the research to figure out which would work best for you.
 Some buses will take you to the well-known Grand Central Terminal, but others, like BestBus, plan drop-offs in strategic places in Manhattan.

 Staying in New York can be expensive.
 It’s one of the most expensive cities I’ve ever stayed in, honestly (thank God for friends who live in the area!).
 Whether or not price is super important depends on the person, so here are a few options of neighborhoods you should check out in Manhattan, with cost considerations